-Along with classroom instruction and laboratory analysis, Keystone stresses fieldwork as a way to prepare students for the real world challenges that face those entering the workforce in the environmental biology.
-Keystone College Environmental Biology majors also gain experience in the field by completing internships for local business and industries.
+Along with classroom instruction and laboratory analysis, Keystone stresses fieldwork as a way to prepare students for the real world challenges that face those entering the workforce in environmental biology.
+Keystone College Environmental Biology majors also gain experience in the field by completing internships for local businesses and industries.

 Your Future in Environmental Biology

 Graduates of the Environmental Biology program will be grounded in the fundamentals of natural science and prepared to enter graduate programs in fields such as biology (ecology & evolution, genetics, etc.), environmental science, public health, medicine or public policy.
 Students will also be prepared for careers in fields such as public policy, conservation, science education, and public health.